Fraud Prevention

 • The caller is insistent and offers to call you back or stays on the line while you do what they are asking you to do.

-• Foreign Lottery Scams happens when scammers pressure you to send money immediately via wire transfer or prepaid card to cover fees and taxes for your winnings.
+• Foreign lottery scams happen when scammers pressure you to send money immediately via wire transfer or prepaid card to cover fees and taxes for your winnings.
 Warning signs include:

 • Phantom Riches: News of an offer sounding too good to be true, but one with strings attached.